 The ACSM (Garber et al. 2011, PMID 21694556) states this directly in their position stand on exercise prescription: previously inactive adults should begin with volumes and intensities below the recommended target range and progress gradually.
 The emphasis should be on developing the habit and building exercise tolerance before increasing intensity.
-This is not a suggestion β it is the professional consensus of the largest sports medicine organization in the world.
+This is not a suggestion; it is the professional consensus of the largest sports medicine organization in the world.
 Starting easy is not a weakness.
-It is the medically recommended approach.
+It is the medically recommended approach, and it is the only starting point that reliably produces a streak long enough to build physiological adaptation.

 The WHO (Bull et al. 2020, PMID 33239350) updated their guidelines to confirm that all physical activity counts, regardless of duration.
-There is no minimum bout length required to βcountβ as exercise.
+There is no minimum bout length required to “count” as exercise.
 Five minutes counts.
 Three minutes counts.
 Standing up from your desk and walking to the kitchen counts.
 This removal of the previous 10-minute minimum threshold reflects the scientific evidence that brief movement bouts produce genuine physiological benefits.
-For a beginner, this is permission to start smaller than you think is meaningful β because even that small amount is meaningful.
+For a beginner, this is permission to start smaller than you think is meaningful, because even that small amount is meaningful.
+Stamatakis et al. (2022, PMID 36482104) extended this finding by showing that brief vigorous bouts as short as 1-2 minutes were associated with substantially lower mortality risk.

 Week 1: Movement, Not Exercise

 Week 1 does not look like a workout program.
 It looks like daily movement integrated into your existing routine.
 This is intentional.
-The first barrier for a true beginner is not physical capacity β it is the psychological resistance to βexercising.β By framing the first week as movement rather than exercise, the challenge sidesteps the anxiety that previous failed attempts have created.
+The first barrier for a true beginner is not physical capacity; it is the psychological resistance to “exercising.”
+By framing the first week as movement rather than exercise, the challenge sidesteps the anxiety that previous failed attempts have created.
+The WHO (Bull et al. 2020, PMID 33239350) supports this framing directly by treating every minute of activity as contributing to health, regardless of whether it is called exercise or not.

 Daily commitment: 5 minutes.

 Day 1-2: Walk for 5 minutes.
-Inside, outside, on a treadmill, around your apartment β the location does not matter.
+Inside, outside, on a treadmill, around your apartment: the location does not matter.
 The duration does not need to be continuous.
 Two minutes of walking, a pause, three more minutes of walking counts.
-You are establishing a daily time block dedicated to physical activity.
+You are establishing a daily time block dedicated to physical activity, and that time block is the real product of week 1.

 Day 3-4: Walk for 3 minutes.
 Then perform 5 wall push-ups and 5 chair-assisted squats (sit down into a chair and stand up).
 Return to walking for 2 minutes.
 Total: 5 minutes.
-The resistance exercises are introduced at the lowest possible threshold β a wall push-up loads approximately 30-40% of body weight on the upper body.
-A chair squat provides a safety net that removes the fear of not being able to stand back up.
+The resistance exercises are introduced at the lowest possible threshold.
+A wall push-up loads approximately 30-40% of body weight on the upper body, and a chair squat provides a safety net that removes the fear of not being able to stand back up.

 Day 5-7: Walk for 2 minutes.
 Perform 8 wall push-ups, 8 chair squats, and a 10-second wall plank (hands on wall, body at an angle).
 Walk for 2 minutes to cool down.
 Total: 5 minutes.
-By day 7, you have exercised for seven consecutive days β a streak that itself becomes a motivating factor.
+By day 7, you have exercised for seven consecutive days: a streak that itself becomes a motivating factor and a piece of identity evidence (“I am someone who moves daily”).

 Week 2: Building the Foundation

 Week 2 extends the session by two minutes and introduces proper exercise structure.
-The movements remain modified β this is not the week for standard push-ups or unassisted deep squats.
+The movements remain modified; this is not the week for standard push-ups or unassisted deep squats.
 The modifications are not compromises.
-They are the appropriate starting intensity for this fitness level.
+They are the appropriate starting intensity for this fitness level, and they protect the nervous-system learning window in which form becomes automatic.

 Daily commitment: 7 minutes.